samh4cks/samh4cks.github.io/_posts/2023-08-19-keeper-hackthebox.md

 ## TL:DR

-"This write-up is based on the [__Keeper__](https://app.hackthebox.com/machines/Keeper) machine, which is an easy-rated Linux box on Hack the Box.
+This write-up is based on the [__Keeper__](https://app.hackthebox.com/machines/Keeper) machine, which is an easy-rated Linux box on Hack the Box.
 The machine hosts a Best Practical open-source ticketing system accessible via an HTTP service.
 By utilizing default credentials, unauthorized access to the Admin panel was achieved.
 Additionally, a privileged user's password was discovered, allowing for user-level SSH login.

 Within the compromised environment, a memory dump and database file of KeePass were found.
 Exploiting the `CVE-2023-32784` vulnerability in KeePass provided the master password necessary to access the database dump.
 With this database dump, a Putty Private Key was extracted, subsequently converted into OpenSSH format.
 This key was then used to escalate privileges and gain root access.